-Trump plan to stop HIV epidemic relies on fresh insights
+Trump plan to stop HIV epidemic targets high-infection areas

 The initial goal is to reduce new HIV infections by 75 percent in five years.

 There are about 40,000 new cases of HIV infections a year in the U.S. That’s a dramatic reduction from the crisis years of the AIDS epidemic, but progress has stalled.
+More than 1 million Americans live with the disease.

 William McColl of AIDS United said the Trump administration’s goal is “very doable,” based on currently available technology and trends.